 The quadrupole moment of the spin-1 nuclei results from the nonspherically symmetric charge distribution in the quadrupolar nucleus.
-For materials without cubic symmetry (e.g. C_4D_9OH or ND_3), the interaction of the quadrupole moment with the EFG breaks the degeneracy of the energy transitions, leading to two overlapping absorption lines in the NMR spectra.
+For materials without cubic symmetry (e.g. C4D9OH or ND3), the interaction of the quadrupole moment with the EFG breaks the degeneracy of the energy transitions, leading to two overlapping absorption lines in the NMR spectra.
 The spin-1 NMR lineshape is shown in Fig. 17 demonstrating the two intensities I+ (in blue) and I- (in red).
-In terms of population, and where ρ_x is the population density in the m = x energy level and C is the calibration constant.
-The term intensity is used here to indicate both the height and area of these two individual regions.
-The frequency is indicated by a dimensionless position in the NMR line $R = (\omega - \omega_D)/3\omega_Q$ which spans the domain of the NMR signal, where ω_Q is the quadrupolar coupling constant.
-In these units R = 0 corresponds to the Larmor frequency of the deuteron at 5 T ($\omega_D = 32.679$ MHz).
-The local electric field gradients that couple to the quadrupole moments of the spin-1 system causing an asymmetric splitting of the energy levels into two overlapping absorption lines.
-The energy levels of the non-cubic symmetry spin-1 system can be expressed as,
+In terms of population, and

+FIG. 17.
+An example of the NMR lineshape of a spin-1 target with a non-cubic symmetry demonstrating the two overlapping absorption lines.
+The two intensities of the signal I{+} and I{-} are shown in blue and pink respectively.
+Figure from [124].